HankRobot/Insanity/README.md

 # Insanity Introduction :laughing:
 Hey guys Hank here!
 This is the Github code for the Insanity Robot!
 If you have any questions please ask!

-# There is only 1 main folder here, Insanity!
+# There is are 2 main folder here, InsanityCT and InsanityMK! :smile:
-1. Folder Insanity contains code for the robot Insanity.:smile:
+1. Folder InsanityCT contains code for the CT Uno, mainly on locomoton and motor controls.
+2. Folder InsanityMK contains code for the Maker Uno, mainly on bluetooth functions.

 # Getting Started
 1. Download the zip code of this file, then extract it.